Stirling Engine Software

 In general, you will not need a very large amount of disk space to use the program.
 However, you should have about 30-60 MB of disk space available for the times when the output file created by the program happens to be very large.

 All the files that come with this product are contained in a single (compressed) file, in the "zip" format.
 This file is 22.2 MB in size.
-You need to uncompress this file before you can do anything.
-This file can be uncompressed with several different types of compression software (such as WinZip, which may already be installed on your computer).
-If you don't have compression software on your computer, or you are unable to uncompress the file with the software you do have, you can use 7-zip compression software, which must be installed on your computer.
-It can be downloaded for free at: http://www.7-zip.org
+You need to uncompress this file before you can use the program.

 Here's a sample output file

 created by the Stirling engine software program.
 To download the file right-click on the link.
 After downloading, the file can be opened with Notepad (in Windows).
-Make sure "Word Wrap" (in the Format menu) is not selected.
+Make sure "Word Wrap" (in the Format menu) is not selected, otherwise some of the data won't display properly.

 Here is some further reading on Stirling engine efficiency